montaan/montaan/TASKS.md

         [] Click handler for author timeline (raycast to scene, find closest author to ray if ray is in the active area for authors)
         [] Display list of files touched by author
     [] Click handler for commit timeline (raycast to scene, find closest commit to ray if ray is in the active area for commits)
-    [] Display list of authors who have worked on the file
+    [x] Display list of authors who have worked on the file [x] Display list of commits and diffs for a file [] Crop commit diffs to only ones relevant to file [] Link from authors list to files and commits in current active set [] Link from commits list to files and authors in current active set

 # Performance
     [] Pipeline text model creation to avoid frame stutter (probably coming from shader compile / geometry creation)